open-mmlab/OpenPCDet/README.md

 Note that currently this framework mainly contains the voxel-based approaches and we are going to support more point-based approaches in the future.

 ### Currently Supported Features
-- [x] Support both one-stage and two-stage 3D detection frameworks
+- [x] Support both one-stage and two-stage 3D object detection frameworks
-- [x] Distributed training with multiple GPUs and Machines
+- [x] Distributed training with multiple GPUs and multiple machines, cost about 5 hours to achieve SoTA results on KITTI
 - [x] Clear code structure for supporting more datasets and approaches
 - [x] RoI-aware point cloud pooling
 - [x] GPU version 3D IoU calculation and rotated NMS